updated August 2020

-At first glance, water seems like the perfect superhero molecule.
+Water is the superhero molecule.
 The molecule’s properties are quite special, making it essential for life on earth and probably elsewhere.
 Fairly resistant to temperature changes, large bodies of water slowly absorb or release heat to the atmosphere and nearby coast.
 During photosynthesis, water can lose electrons to excited chlorophyll molecules, creating oxygen for respiration and acidic ions that set up a potential difference invested in storing energy.
 It is a remarkable solvent, dissolving important ions, proteins and sugar molecules.

-But it’s not always helpful or innocuous.
+Physically, it’s not always helpful or innocuous.
 No homeowner wants it leaking through roofs or pipes or it will invite rot.
 Water can also kill or cause brain damage by filling lungs.
 Its undiscriminating abilities as a solvent allow toxins to tag along on its way to drinking sources and bodily fluids.
 But none of those issues are the result of water’s own chemical properties.

 Sodium chloride, a compound containing two ions essential to animal life, reminds us that in certain cases, the poison is the dose.
 If a child ingests about four tablespoons of rock salt, it will lead to acute toxicity.
 For most plants a much lower concentration is lethal.
 Phosphates, a component of natural and synthetic fertilizers are needed to assemble ATP and DNA, but in excess they can lead to the eutrophication of lakes.